Kubernetes PetSets

 Kubernetes Networking 101

-Kubernetes is not just interested in the deployment phase and works across the entire operational model – scheduling, updating, maintenance, and scaling.
+Kubernetes is not just interested in the deployment phase but works across the entire operational model—scheduling, updating, maintenance, and scaling.
 Unlike orchestration systems, it actively ensures the state matches the user’s requirements.
-Kubernetes is involved in monitoring and healing if something goes wrong.
+Kubernetes is also involved in monitoring and healing if something goes wrong.

-The team at Google refers to this as a flight control mechanism.
-It provides the cluster and the decoupling between.
+The Google team refers to this as a flight control mechanism.
+It provides the cluster and the decoupling between it.
 The application containers view the world as a sea of computing, an entirely homogenous (similar kind) cluster.
 Every machine you create in your fleet looks the same.
-There is the complete decoupling of the application from low-level computing.
+The application is completely decoupled from low-level computing.

 This does not mean that the application components can be spread randomly.
 For example, some application components require the same host.
-But it is no longer the user’s job to select the hosts.
+However, selecting the hosts is no longer the user’s job.
 Kubernetes provides an abstracted layer over the infrastructure, allowing this type of management.

 Kubernetes pod and label

-The main building block for Kubernetes clusters is PODS and LABELS.
-So the first step is to create a cluster, and once complete, you can proceed to PODS and other services.
+The main building blocks for Kubernetes clusters are PODS and LABELS.
+So, the first step is to create a cluster, and once complete, you can proceed to PODS and other services.
 The diagram below shows the creation of a Kubernetes cluster.
 It consists of a 3-node instance created in us-east1-b.

 containers

 A POD is a collection of applications running within a shared context.
-Containers within a POD share fate and some resources, for example, volumes and IP addresses.
+Containers within a POD share fate and some resources, such as volumes and IP addresses.
 They are usually installed on the same host.
-When you create a POD, you should also create a kubernetes replication controller.
+When you create a POD, you should also make a kubernetes replication controller.

 It monitors POD health and starts new PODS as required.
 Most PODS should be built with a replication controller, but it may not be needed if your POD is short-lived and is writing non-persistent data that won’t survive a restart.
 There are two types of PODS a) single container and b) Multi-container.

 The following diagram displays the full details of a POD named example-tglxm.
-It has a label run=example located in the default network (namespace).
+Its label is run=example and is located in the default network (namespace).

 Container POD

 A POD may contain either a single container with a private volume or a group with a shared volume.
-If a container fails within a POD, it is automatically restarted by the Kubelet.
-However, if an entire POD or host fails, it needs to be restarted by the replication controller.
+If a container fails within a POD, the Kubelet automatically restarts it.
+However, if an entire POD or host fails, the replication controller needs to restart it.

-The replication to another host must be specifically configured.
-By default, it is not an automatic process.
+Replication to another host must be specifically configured.
+It is not automatic by default.
 The Kubernetes replication controller dynamically resizes things and ensures that the required number of PODS and containers are running.
 If there are too many, it will kill some; if not enough, it will start some more.

 Kubernetes operates with the concept of LABELS – a key-value pair attached to objects, such as a POD.
 A label is a tag that can be used to query against.
 Kubernetes is an abstraction, and you can query whatever item you want using a label in an entire cluster.